 Now an institution in in American pop culture and sci-fi, the Star Trek universe is celebrating its 50th anniversary today.
+A creation of a former investigator.

 A former World War II pilot and air crash investigator, Gene Roddenberry started his writing career in the newspaper unit of the Los Angeles Police Department, writing press releases.
 While there he also wrote speeches for Chief William H. Parker, a man who Roddenberry would later state that he modeled Mr. Spock after.

-Because of his affiliation with law enforcement, Roddenberry would go on to be a technical advisor and later a writer for the television show, Mr. District Attorney under the pseudonym “Robert Wesley”.
+Because of his affiliation with law enforcement, Roddenberry would go on to be a technical advisor and later a writer for the television show, Mr. District Attorney.
+He wrote under the pseudonym “Robert Wesley”.
 This led to his resignation from LAPD to concentrate on his writing career more.
 He would go on to write for other shows such as The West Point Story, Boots and Saddles, and Have Gun – Will Travel.

 Within 10 years of his resignation from the LAPD, Roddenberry’s iconic Star Trek would air on NBC and continue do so for three more years.
 The show initially had low ratings and after 79 episodes it was canceled.